aman-pandey23/vibe_video_editor/README.md

 # Vibe Video Editor — User Guide

-A clip-sync video editor that learns beat/cut timing from a **reference edit**, then auto-composes a new montage from your own clips. 🎬
+A clip-sync video editor that learns beat/cut timing from a **reference edit** or **audio file**, then auto-composes a new montage from your own clips. 🎬
 Supports generating **multiple unique edit versions** from the same detected timestamps using different seeds.

+## 🎵 Two Editing Modes

+1. **Video Reference Mode** (default): Analyzes a reference video to detect scene transitions and extract timestamps
+2. **Audio Reference Mode** (new): Analyzes an audio file to detect beats/BPM and generate timestamps based on musical rhythm

 ---